 Even though Castilian became the primary language of the area now known as Spain, other Latin languages such as Galician, Catalan, Basque, etc. remain relevant in this region and continue to be used in large numbers today.

-After the fall of Roman empire, there has been no empire based in Europe which extends outside the continent.
+After the fall of the Roman empire, there has been no empire based in Europe which extends outside the continent.

 The Spanish Empire was one of the largest empires in history.
 Starting in the 16th century, Spanish colonization carried the language to Mexico, Central, Western, and Southern of South America, where it is spoken in the present day.